seiteta/seiteta.github.io_old/_posts/2014-11-23-python-reference.md

 ##for loop
 **Warning**: don't forget the `:`
+With a list:
 {% highlight python %}
 felid = ["tiger","linx","snow leopard","cat"]
 for name in felid:
     print name
+{% endhighlight %}

+With a dictionary:
+{% highlight python %}
+for key in dictionary:
+    print dictionary[key]
+    #print values associated with keys, in no particular order
 {% endhighlight %}